ibuetler/p3s-log-aggregation/Tutorial.md

             //do something
 ```

-The open Function takes two parameter: the first parameter is the path to the file and the second parameter in which mode the file should be opend.
-There exists multiple mode but the most important are:
+The open Function takes two parameters: the first parameter is the path to the file and the second parameter in which mode the file should be opened.
+There exists multiple modes but the most important are:

 * r: Opens the file in read-only mode.
 Starts reading from the beginning of the file and is the default mode for the open() function.